-2015.3 2016.3 2017.3 Lost time injuries frequency rate (Frequency rate of injuries) 0.28 0.88 0.45 Lost time injuries severity rate (Severity level of accidents) 0.02 0.01 0.00 Occupational illness frequency rate (Frequency of industrial accidents classified as work-related illnesses as stipulated by the Japanese Ministry of Health, Labour and Welfare (including fatalities caused by illness)) 0.00 0.00 0.00
+2016.3 2017.3 2018.3 Lost time injuries frequency rate (Frequency rate of injuries) 0.88 0.45 0.46 Lost time injuries severity rate (Severity level of accidents) 0.01 0.00 0.01 Occupational illness frequency rate (Frequency of industrial accidents classified as work-related illnesses as stipulated by the Japanese Ministry of Health, Labour and Welfare (including fatalities caused by illness)) 0.00 0.00 0.00

-^{} Calculated based on the standards of the Japanese Ministry of Health, Labour and Welfare for employees working at head offices and domestic branches (excluding advisors and contract employees).
+Calculated based on the standards of the Japanese Ministry of Health, Labour and Welfare for employees working at head offices and domestic branches (excluding advisors and contract employees).

-- "Frequency rate" refers to the frequency of workplace accidents and is derived from the number of injuries/deaths resulting from workplace accidents per 1,000,000 actual working hours. - "Injuries/deaths" refers to workplace accidents resulting in both physical injury or loss of physical function as well as one or more days of absence from work.
+• "Frequency rate" refers to the frequency of workplace accidents and is derived from the number of injuries/deaths resulting from workplace accidents per 1,000,000 actual working hours.

+"Injuries/deaths" refers to workplace accidents resulting in both physical injury or loss of physical function as well as one or more days of absence from work.
+"Severity rate" refers to the severity level of accidents and represents the total number of lost time injury days / 1,000 total actual working hours.